UConn vs. Gonzaga Predictions & Picks - NCAA Tournament Elite Eight

 UConn vs. Gonzaga Predictions & Picks: Spread, Total - NCAA Tournament Elite Eight

-Saturday's contest that pits the Gonzaga Bulldogs (31-5) against the UConn Huskies (28-8) at T-Mobile Arena is expected to be a tight matchup based on our computer prediction, which projects a final score of 77-75 in favor of Gonzaga.
-Game time is at 8:49 PM ET on March 25.
+Saturday's game between the Gonzaga Bulldogs (31-5) and UConn Huskies (28-8) matching up at T-Mobile Arena has a projected final score of 77-75 (according to our computer prediction) in favor of Gonzaga, so it should be a tight matchup.
+The game will start at 8:49 PM ET on March 25.

-Based on our computer prediction, Gonzaga is projected to cover the point spread (2.5) against UConn.
-The two teams are expected to come in below the 153.5 total.
+Based on our computer prediction, Gonzaga projects to cover the 2.5-point spread in its matchup against UConn.
+The over/under is listed at 153.5, and the two teams are projected to go under that total.

 UConn vs. Gonzaga Game Info & Odds